matextrem/express-workshop/README.md

 # Step 5 - Routing

 At the moment our server only does one thing.
-When it receives a request from the `/` endpoint, it sends back the same response: "Yay Node Girls!".
+When it receives a request from the `/` endpoint, it sends back the same response: "Oi Melicidade!".

 Want to check?
-Try typing http://localhost:3000/nodegirls and see what happens.
+Try typing http://localhost:3000/nodemeli-workshop and see what happens.

 However by making use of endpoints, we can make the server send different responses for different requests.
 This concept is called **routing**.